ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Now it is much easier to tell just by glancing into `tasks/stykes.coffee` that our styles have 3 related tasks.
 We didn't transit here all other styles related tasks, but you can go on, consider it a homework.
 Or not.
 Depends on your mood.

-I hope you didn’t miss `this.config.merge` usage here.
+I hope you didn't miss `this.config.merge` usage here.

 While `this.config` explicitly sets config value and completely _overrides_ it, `this.config.merge` will recursively merge tasks with ones, declared in previous files.